bospoort/iot-edge-cv/doc/lab-01-readme.md

 We usually do not send photo to cloud every certain seconds as it incurs extra costs.
 The purpose of document is meant to provide an instruction on how to create a module that able to access to Raspberry Pi hardware.
-In real-world scenario, you should think of doing analysis on the edge and only send information of interests to the cloud.
+In real-world scenario, you may consider of doing analysis on the edge and only send information of interests to the cloud.

 Reference